MeteoSwiss-APN/devops/CodeDev.rst

 .. code-block:: bash

   cd </path/to/cosmo>
-  spack devbuildcosmo -w $COSMO_SPEC #use the -t option for testing, -c for clean build
+  spack devbuildcosmo $COSMO_SPEC #use the -t option for testing, -c for clean build

 Testing COSMO with the Testsuite